DraconDev/tiles/plan.md

 we currently have vim keys added, we dont want this at all, strip it, we are entirely keyboard based, no vim keys

-consosole ^. button should be
+consosole ^. button should be put on the footer tab